 After more than a year without any new episodes of the Netflix British period drama, “The Crown” is back!
 Well, nearly back, and we don’t have long to wait.

-The premiere date has been announced, and the first teaser trailer is here.
+The premiere date has been announced, and the full trailer is here.
 The new cast is full of faces familiar to period drama fans.

 Season 3 of “The Crown” premieres on Netflix Sunday, November 17.